 After our fifth rewatch of Jiro Dreams Of Sushi - a documentary with endless vignettes of fish on top of perfect little mounds of pristine rice - we felt inspired.
 Three bags of Minute Rice and five cans of tuna later, we decided that we didn’t have the skill or the pantry ingredients needed to cut it in the sushi world.
 Fortunately, there are plenty of great takeout and delivery options all across Austin.
 Order from this list and you can support local restaurants, while graciously admitting that you aren’t up to the task of preparing your own 10-course omakase.

 With handrolls during the day and omakase at night, Uroko has consistently been one of the best sushi spots in Austin.
-The omakase runs $45/person, with the option to add hand-selected sake.
+The omakase - available for dine-in or takeout - runs $45/person, with the option to add hand-selected sake.
 They’ve also got take-home DIY family-sized handroll sets if you’re in the mood for some hands-on sushi fun, but we can’t promise the rolls will come out looking quite as pretty as theirs.

 Tenten is a new spot downtown that opened just before the entire world changed.
-And while we can’t go try this place in-person right now, it is currently open for takeout, with a full menu of sashimi, nigiri, rolls, and even a seven-piece omakase if you want to sit back and let the chef decide.
-There are also cocktail kits, sake, beer, and wine available, and 100% of profits go to their out-of-work staff.
+And while their dining room has reopened, they’re also doing takeout, with a full menu of sashimi, nigiri, rolls, and even a seven-piece omakase if you want to sit back and let the chef decide.
+There are also cocktail kits, sake, beer, and wine available.

 We’re all experiencing a lot of firsts right now - from virtual Happy Hours to finally opening the drawer beneath our ovens for the first time.
 And along with those things, we can now finally enjoy Uchi at home and without reservations.
 They have a limited menu of sushi and sashimi, with a core and a vegetarian menu, so there’s a little something for everyone (the super crispy brussels sprouts are on both).
 There’s also beer, wine, and sake available for 25% off.